Fees & Reservations

 · For more information go to: www.store.usgs.gov/pass/military.html

-For more information on fee free days click here
+For more information on fee free days for other national parks click here

 Did You Know?

 Did you know that Thomas Edison worked on electric car batteries in the early 1900s?
 He thought it would be the car of the future.
 His wife's favorite car to drive was a Detroit Electric.
 Today, Thomas Edison National Historical Park has three electric cars dating from 1908 to 1914.